5 Common Website Localization Mistakes and How To Avoid Them

 If you think website localization is a one-time task.
 You finish localizing all content then it’s done.
 You are wrong.
 Today your website is updated with a new email address or office address.
-The next day, you add some more lines into the product description.
+The next day, you add some more lines to the product description.
 Before you even notice, there are numerous conflicts in your websites in different languages.
-This leads to the confusion of buyers.
+This leads to confusion among buyers.
 Which information should they trust?

 Website localization is a continuous process that requires frequent updates.
 If the number of changes is low, you can set a monthly or quarterly update schedule

 Some people think translating keywords from one language to another is enough to boost SEO rankings.
 However, it is worth noting that a word or a term can have several different meanings and translations.
 Thus, the literal translation of keywords might not bring a desirable result.

 For example, “orthodontics” formal translation in Vietnamese is “chỉnh nha”.
 Unfortunately, ordinary people barely use this term, some people even have never heard of it.
 A more practical and familiar term Vietnamese people use is “niềng răng”.
 They also use this term to search for information on the Internet.